tom-howard/com2009/docs/ros/wsl-ros/install.md

 ## Initial Setup

-With your WSL-ROS2 terminal instance open in the Windows Terminal, you'll need to enter some initial commands to get things set up.
+With your WSL-ROS2 terminal instance, you'll need to run some initial commands to get things set up.

 1. First, update the distro: